-None of the directors who served on our Compensation Committee during 2015, was an officer within the meaning of Rule 3b-2 under the Securities Exchange Act of 1934, or employee of ours during or prior to fiscal 2015 or had any relationship during fiscal 2015 that would be required to be disclosed pursuant to Item 404 of

-Regulation S-K. None of our executive officers served during fiscal 2015 as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that has an executive officer who serves on our Board or Compensation Committee.
+None of the directors who served on our Compensation Committee during 2016, was an officer within the meaning of Rule 3b-2 under the Securities Exchange Act of 1934, or an employee of the Company during or prior to fiscal year 2016 nor did any of such directors have any relationship during the past year that would have been required to be disclosed pursuant to Item 404 of Regulation S-K. None of our executive officers currently serve, or in the past year have served, as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any other entity that has one or more executive officer serving on our Board or Compensation Committee.